MahumFarhan/substrATE/README.md

 ## Contributing

-Bug reports, feature requests, and pull requests are welcome via the [GitHub issue tracker](https://github.com/MahumFarhan/substrATE/issues).
+Bug reports and pull requests are welcome via the [GitHub issue tracker](https://github.com/MahumFarhan/substrATE/issues).
+Please note that responses may be delayed and fixes are not guaranteed.

-When adding a new built-in substrate, please:
+When adding a new built-in substrate:
 1. Add entries to `FAMILY_MAP` and `SUBSTRATE_TERMS` in
    `substrate/classify_pul.py`
 2. Add the substrate to `SUBSTRATE_SEARCH_CONFIG` in